google/serialization.dart/README.md

     import "package:serialization/serialization_mirrors.dart"

 depending on whether or not you want the mirrored rules.
-These are more convenient, but cause increased code size in dartj2s.
+The mirror rules are more convenient, but cause increased code size in dartj2s.

-To use the transformer, include something in the pubspec like
+To use the transformer, include something in the pubspec like:

      transformers:
      - serialization :
-         $include: ["lib/stuff.dart", "lib/more_stuff.dart"]

-Then, set up the generated rules in a Serialization instance, and then call write().
-The serialization rules will be named as the name of the model file with `_serialization_rules` appended to it, so in the case of `stuff.dart`, `stuff_serialization_rules.dart`, in the same directory as the original.
+       useAnnotation: true
+       files:
+       - bin/stuff.dart
+       - lib/more_stuff.dart
+       - package:package_name/imported_stuff.dart

+There are two ways to specify which Classes needs serialization:

+ - You can annotate your classes with `@Serialization()` and specify the `useAnnotation: true` parameter in the transformer.
+This only works for files part of your project.
+It won;t work for files part of imported packages.
+ - You can list the Dart files in the `files:` parameter as shown above.
+In this case a Serialization rule will be generated for all the Classes in these files.

+A file named `generated_serialization_rules.dart` containing all the Serialization rules is created and imported automatically in your project.
+It effectively overrides `Serialization` and provides a link to all generated rules in `Serialization.generatedSerializationRules: Map<Type, Function>`.
+All these rules are automatically add when creating a `new Serialization()` but if you'd like to use one individually you can get an instance with:

+    CustomRule personRule = serialization.generatedSerializationRules[Person]();

+You can also choose to remove a generated serialization rule by doing:

+    serialization.generatedSerializationRules.remove(Person);

+And adding your own manually written rule:

+    Serialization serialization = new Serialization();
+    serialization.addRule(new MyPersonSerializationRule);

-Normally you won't ever see these files, because the transformer creates it on the fly and it is sent directly to pub serve or to dart2js without ever being written to disk.
+Normally you won't ever see the generated files, because the transformer creates it on the fly and it is sent directly to pub serve or to dart2js without ever being written to disk.
 To see the generated code, run pub build in debug mode, e.g.